World of Tomorrow (film): Episode Three: The Absent Destinations of David Prime (2020)

-Back in the present, Emily 9 reveals that she stored the clone of David's memories inside a Zorgbot, a robot companion hidden behind a nearby ridge.
-David Prime immediately recovers the ability to walk and reaches the Zorgbot, but upon trying to activate it finds it has malfunctioned from years of inactivity.
-124 years later, a now elderly David Prime living on Earth is shopping on the Internet when he discovers that the company that produces Zorgbots has a 24-hour repair service.
-At this time, he became increasingly obsessed with rabbits due to a drawing of one that Emily 9 left him as a direction in one of her transmissions as one of his only traces of her, and brought the Zorgbot home with him in his obsession.
-After the Zorgbot is fixed, he activates it and learns of the last known in-between coordinates David 4 was seen at as well as information on time travel equipment in the hopes of continuing the third-generation clone of David's work and stopping the assassination.
+Back in the present, Emily 9 reveals that she stored David's memories (the David clone from the first Episode) inside a Zorgbot, a robot companion she has hidden behind a nearby ridge.
+David Prime reinstalls the ability to walk and reaches the Zorgbot, but upon trying to activate it, he finds it is out of order from all the years of inactivity.
+124 years later, a now very elderly David Prime living on Earth is shopping on the Internet when he discovers that Zorgbots have just been invented.
+He contacts a repair service.
+The old Zorgbot from the future is revealed to still be stored in his home, among many mementos of Emily.
+Once the Zorgbot is fixed, a final transmission from Emily is activated.
+She gives him the last known in-between time coordinates David 4 was seen at, as well as information on time travel equipment from her future timeline, in the hopes that David can continue working on the third-generation David's work of building a time machine he can use to stop the in-between time assassination.

-David Prime creates a clone of himself and two back-up copies, David 2 and David 3, killing himself in the process and continuing his lineage.
+Elderly David Prime creates a clone of himself and two back-up copies, David 2 and David 3, dissolving his body in the process and continuing his lineage.
 The second-generation clone of David is gradually educated in his youth through a cognitive examination program titled "Godbaby" and as he ages, he remembers the efforts of his lineage.
-This clone of David and David 2 & 3, now all adults, continue researching and experimenting with time travel technology until the clone of David finally decides now is the time to stop the assassination, and teleports away alone, attracting the attention of his back-ups.
-At the site of the fourth-generation clone of David's death, David 4 is about to assassinate him when the second-generation clone of David appears behind David 4 and kills him, initiating a small chain of assassinations that start with David 3 appearing and killing the second-generation clone of David, and David 2 appearing and killing David 3 and two cleaners who were drawn to the scene.
+This clone of David and David 2 & 3, now all adults, continue researching and experimenting with time travel technology.
+David 2 and 3 are clearly subservient to the main clone, seen washing dishes and vacuuming the home.
+David suits up and teleports away alone to stop the assassination.

+In the memory museum where the fourth-generation clone of David dies, David 4 is about to assassinate him with a device that induces brain aneurysms when the second-generation clone of David heroically appears behind David 4 and kills him, stopping the murder.
+David takes a sigh of relief but is suddenly killed himself, by David 3 who has built his own time pack.
+David 3 is then killed by David 2, who appears behind *him*.
+Two cleaners are drawn to the murder scene, and are both also killed by David 2's aneurysm gun.
 The last man standing, David 2 carries out the original assassination and kills the fourth-generation clone of David before leaving.
-In real-time, the fourth-generation clone of David collapses and dies next to the clone of Emily.
+In real-time, the fourth-generation clone of David collapses and dies next to the clone of Emily, as seen in the first Episode.